How to Report a Repair

 Changes to Existing Benefits

-The UK Government is making major changes to the welfare system.
+The UK Government continues to make major changes to the welfare system.
 Many of these are already underway while others are in the pipeline and will be introduced over time.
 In this section we'll bring you news of the latest developments as and when they happen.
-You can also find out more in the special welfare benefits issue of our Voice newsletter.

 Two Child Limit

-Child Tax Credit, Housing Benefit and Universal Credit will be limited if you have more than two children (from 6 April 2017).
+Child Tax Credit, Housing Benefit and Universal Credit is now limited if you have more than two children.
 There are some exceptions including adoptions, multiple births, teenage parents, kinship care and non-consensual conception.

 Find out more about the two child limit.